-Join Mark Struthers for an in-depth discussion in this video Recording audio, part of Up and Running with Cubase Pro 8.
+Join Mark Struthers for an in-depth discussion in this video Recording audio, part of Learning Cubase Pro 8.

 - We set up to record MIDI in the previous movie.…So here, as a companion,…I'm going to show you what we need to do…when we want to record audio, using a microphone.…Do bear in mind, though,…that what I do show you here,…while the principles will apply to your setup,…but because I'm probably using a different sound card…to what you are using with your system,…then what I show you won't be…exactly the same as what you see.…I'll start off by creating a new audio track.…I'll click on this plus and choose Add Audio Track.…